Griddy Boards

 Outdoor Seatings

-Flexible group seating encourages students to linger, gather, and engage in casual conversation rather than simply passing through.
+Flexible group seating encourages students to linger, gather, and engage in casual interaction rather than simply passing through.

-Flexible group seating encourages students to linger, gather, and engage in casual conversation rather than simply passing through.
+Flexible group seating encourages students to linger, gather, and engage in casual interaction rather than simply passing through.

 Meal Gatherings